Freight train derailment, fire forces Interstate 40 closure near Arizona-New Mexico line - KESQ

 Interstate 40 was closed by authorities in both directions in the area in the early afternoon, directing trucks and motorists off the freeway to alternate routes, New Mexico State Police and the Arizona Department of Public Safety announced.

-The train was transporting non-odorous propane and gasoline, and a half-dozen rail cars caught fire and burned for hours after the derailment, New Mexico State Police Lieutenant Phil Vargas said.
+The train was transporting non-odorous propane and gasoline, and a half-dozen rail cars caught fire and burned for hours after the derailment, New Mexico State Police Lt.
+Phil Vargas said.

-Nearby residences and a truck stop were evacuated as a precaution as winds carried away thick smoke and local firefighting crews responded.

 “It looks like they’re just letting those (rail) cars burn themselves out,” Vargas said.

 The Arizona Corporation Commission that oversees railroad safety said in a social media post on X that 10 rail cars were involved in the derailment and that two were transporting liquid petroleum.
-The agency sent a railroad inspector to the site.
+The agency said it planned to send a railroad inspector to the site but later learned the derailment happened on the New Mexico side of the tracks.